rsoesemann/apex-chainable/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

 Apex Batches can be chained by calling the successor batch from the `finish()` method of the previous batch.
 But such hardcoding makes this model inflexible.
 It's hard to build the chain from outside, neighter from a central class nor on runtime dependant on business logic.

+The same applies when the `execute()` method of `Schedulable` or `Queueable` classes call other classes.

 ## With `Chainable`